 History of the Bank

-He soon found that more refrigerators, stoves and other appliances could be sold if they were financed for $10 per month rather than selling them for $300 at one time.
-Hence the beginning of the installment loan and collection business.
+Mr. Jett soon found that more refrigerators, stoves and other appliances could be sold if they were financed for $10 per month rather than selling them for $300 at one time.
+The beginning of the installment loan and collection business was an outgrowth of this strategy.
 Installment lending was new and bankers required that high reserves be kept which forced the new business to save.
-During World War II, these reserves allowed the proprietorship, Charles H. Jett, Jr Appliances, to continue to provide service to its customers.
-Many of these same people and their children remain customers of the bank today.
+During World War II, these reserves allowed the proprietorship, Charles H. Jett Jr. Appliances, to continue to provide service to its customers.
+Many of these same people, their children and grand-children remain customers of the bank today.

 In 1973, the vault, with the drive-up facility underneath, was constructed on the back of the Jett Building.
 On November 21, 1981, Trust services were added and the name was amended to Bank of the Bluegrass & Trust Co.
-Today Jerry Johnson leads our Wealth Management Department which has grown to over $100 million in assets.
+Today, Jerry Johnson leads our Wealth Management Department (Trust) which has grown to over $240 Million in assets under management.

-September 13, 2003 - Bank of the Bluegrass & Trust Co. opened their first branch at 215 Southland Drive, allowing for bank growth and employing over 50 employees.
-In 2004 Bill Allen joined the bank as President.
-In addition to developing customer relationships, Bill oversees both branch locations, Wealth Management, Financial Services, Business Development, Deposit Growth, Marketing and Human Resources.
+In 2004, Bill Allen joined the Bank as President.
+In addition to developing customer relationships, Bill supervises both branch locations, Wealth Management, Financial Services, Business Development, Deposit Growth, Marketing and Human Resources.